fan2/web/node/npm/npm-install.md

 [11/13] urllib@^2.17.0 installed at node_modules/_urllib@2.28.0@urllib
 [12/13] npminstall@^3.0.0 installed at node_modules/_npminstall@3.6.2@npminstall
 [13/13] npm@^6.1.0 installed at node_modules/_npm@6.1.0@npm
-deprecate urllib@2.28.0 › proxy-agent@2.3.1 › socks-proxy-agent@3.0.1 › socks@^1.1.10 If using 2.x branch, please upgrade to at least 2.1.6 to avoid a serious bug with socket data flow and an import issue introduced in 2.1.0
+deprecate urllib@2.28.0 › proxy-agent@2.3.1 › socks-proxy-agent@3.0.1 › socks@^1.1.10 If 2.x branch, please upgrade to at least 2.1.6 to avoid a serious bug with socket data flow and an import issue introduced in 2.1.0
 Recently updated (since 2018-05-23): 6 packages (detail see file /usr/local/lib/node_modules/cnpm/node_modules/.recently_updates.txt)
   2018-05-26
     → npminstall@3.6.2 › node-gyp@3.6.2 › which@1(1.3.1) (06:27:32)